developscript/jQuery_dsDataTableGrid/README.md

   * Filter text

 ## Installation
-The installation is to add javascripts, jQuery and dsDatatableGrid.
+The install steps are simple, you just need to add some js files like jQuery and dsDatatableGrid.
 The plugin was developed based on version of jQuery-2.1.4.

 **Scripts JavaScript**